9 best vegan protein powders 2024, tried and tested

 Who could benefit from using a protein supplement?

 If you’re regularly getting enough protein from your diet, adding a supplement might not make a noticeable difference to your health.
-However, those who are either unable to regularly eat enough protein due to decreased appetite or illness, or who have increased protein needs as a result of high-intensity exercise might benefit from taking a supplement.
+However, those who are either unable to regularly eat enough protein due to decreased appetite or illness, or who have increased protein needs as a result of high-intensity exercise, might benefit from taking a supplement.

 Kerry explains: “One example, which is probably not an obvious one, is the elderly.
 This group often has a greater need for protein, but a lower appetite.
 Increasing protein intake in a form that is palatable and suits their lowered appetite may be effective in protecting against muscle loss.
+That said, in this group other aspects such as kidney health and osteoporosis need to be considered and monitored – it’s worth checking with a GP whether protein supplements are safe and suitable for each individual.”

 Who shouldn’t take protein supplements?